contactshashanksharma/drm-display-tools/README.md

  # Running:

- # Go to a non-gui console
+ Go to a non-gui console and run

  $ sudo chvt 4 (or maybe ctrl + alt + F4)